 Summary

 Initially launched as the Vauxhall Grandland X in 2018 – in line with Vauxhall’s naming practice of giving all its crossover models an ‘X’ suffix – the model was updated in late 2021 with Vauxhall’s new corporate styling themes.
 At the same time, the X was dropped and the model renamed Grandland.
-The same has applied to the facelifted Crossland and all-new Mokka models.
+The same has applied to the Crossland and Mokka models.

 Key specifications